FCare/USBTo3DO/README.md

 <img src="/PCB/Photos/PCB v1_1.jpg" alt="PCB V1.1" title="PCB v1.1"  width="50%">

 ## <a name="dedicated_mapping"></a>How to add a dedicated mapping
-In order to add a specifi mapping, you have to edit
+In order to add a specific mapping, you have to edit hid_gamepad.c or vendor_gamepad.c and add in the map array the VID, PID and corresponding mapping function.
+Once this is done, you have to compile a new FW and update the RP2040 device.

 ## How to compile
  - Tested on UBUNTU 20.04